algebananazzzzz/Nocturnal/README.md

 ## About

-Nocturnal is a Portfolio template dedicated to empowering the creation of portfolio sites with React using GatsbyJS.
+Nocturnal is a Portfolio template dedicated to empower novice developers to create portfolio sites easily!
 Page content is sourced from a series of YAML files, providing the flexibility to easily update dynamic content.
 It simplifies the process of creating and deploying sites to AWS resources using Terraform and GitHub Actions.
-To see an example of this theme, visit [algebananazzzz.com](https://algebananazzzzz.com/)
+To see an example of this theme, visit [algebananazzzz.com](https://algebananazzzzz.com/).
+I strongly encourage visiting [my blog](https://algebananazzzzz.com/blog/nocturnal) containing detailed information on how to configure content files.

 ## Configuration